London Cares Curb Hunger Campaign

 The London Cares Curb Hunger Campaign, in partnership with the London Food Bank, spreads awareness of the need for fresh food, non-perishable food, and financial donations in our community.

-The London Cares Curb Hunger Campaign has now helped Londoners for 27 years and is the longest running partnership of its kind in Canada.
-The annual campaign raises awareness of the London Food Bank and the need for support during the summer months which is traditionally a slower period for food donations.
+The London Cares Curb Hunger Campaign has now helped Londoners for 28 years and is the longest-running partnership of its kind in Canada.
+The annual campaign raises awareness of the London Food Bank and the need for support during the summer months, which is traditionally a slower period for food donations.
+In 2023, residents, businesses, and community partners participated in another successful London Cares Curb Hunger Campaign to support the London Food Bank, collecting a total equivalent of 86,880 pounds of food, with even more fresh produce grown through the Campaign’s Grow-a-Row and Adopt a Plot

 How to participate